ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/2nd Level/Word of Suppression.md

 - **Duration**:
 	- 1 minute.
 - **Effects**:
 	- You say a suppressing word to a creature within range, the creature must make a Wisdom saving throw.
-On a failure, they cannot feel emotions or pain for the duration of the psycast.
+On a failure, they gain [[Emotionally Numb]] and [[Painblock]] for the duration of the psycast.
 On a success, nothing happens.
 		- A creature may willingly fail the saving throw if they are in a normal state of mind.
 - **Upcasting**:
 	- You cannot upcast this psycast.